LHOLBROOK003/IoT-Security/README.md

 ## Questions:
 Any commercialization questions, concerns, etc. can be forwarded to:
-- University of Texas Office of Technology Commericialization (bvillwock@otc.utexas.edu)
+- University of Texas Office of Technology Commericialization (Neal.Guentzel2@utsa.edu and bvillwock@otc.utexas.edu)

 Any technical questions, concerns, etc. can be sent to me.